Wisebiz - Your Local Marketing Agency

 CONTACTING ME: PLEASE NOTE

-Email is my preferred contact method, especially while I am currently travelling around Australia.
+Email is my preferred contact method.
 If you don’t already have my email address, the best way to contact me is via the contact form linked above, and to leave a message.

 The contact page linked above expands on my communications habits and preferences and is recommended reading.